kelvindo/spotipreview/README.md

 # Spotipreview
 Listen to Spotify previews of playlists and artists.
+Save liked songs to your personal Spotify library.

+This project was bootstrapped with [mars/heroku-cra-node](https://github.com/mars/heroku-cra-node).

 ## Local Development